tarranprior/runebot/README.md

 Runebot is the modern RuneScape companion for your Discord server.
 Invite the live version [here](https://discord.com/oauth2/authorize?client_id=978953033989914654&permissions=2147764224&scope=bot%20applications.commands).

 ## Key Features
+- Manage your RuneScape accounts and view stats directly from Discord.
-- Search for items and equipment, activities, bosses and more directly on discord.
+- Search for items and equipment, activities, bosses and more.
 - Get the most up to date information - directly from the official api and wiki.
 - Full support of slash commands and the latest developer tools.
 - Autocomplete suggestions for all applicable interactions.